Melghat Tiger Reserve

-Melghat Tiger Reserve is one among the first Tiger reserves in India which was in the year 1973.
-In 1967 Melghat Wildlife Sanctuary was created.
-Gugarnal National Park which covers an area of 360 sq. km is part of Melghat Tiger Reserve.
-Melghat Tiger Reserve is spread over 1600 square kilometers in area.
+Melghat Reserve forests for Tigers is one among the first Tiger reserves in India.
+It was declared as a Tiger reserve in the year 1973.
+(In 1967, Melghat Wildlife Sanctuary was created.)
+Gugarnal National Park which covers an area of 360 square kilometers is part of Melghat Tiger Reserve.
+Melghat Reserve forests for the Bengali Tigers is spread over 1600 square kilometers in area.

-Tapi river is the major river which flows through the Melghat Tiger Reserve.
-The word Melghat in Indian language Hindi means ‘ meeting of the Ghats’.
-True to its name unending hills and ravines forms Melghat Tiger Reserve.
+Tapi river is the major river which flows through the Tiger Reserve.
+The word Melghat in the Indian language Hindi means ‘ meeting of the Ghats’.
+True to its name, unending hills and ravines are part of this magnificent Tiger Reserve.

 These areas are rich in flora (with 648 varieties) and fauna.
 Melghat Wildlife Sanctuary is covered by deciduous forests with 41 species of mammals, 24 species of fish ,160 species of reptiles and snakes along with 250 species of birds.
 Fauna includes tiger, jackal, wild-bore sloth bear, sambar, four horned antelope, leopard, barking dear, blue bull etc.